 Both the Southwest Rapid Rewards® Premier Business Credit Card and the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® offer brand-specific bonus rewards, but the Citi card takes those bonus rewards a step further (Citi is a CardRatings advertiser).
 The Southwest Rapid Rewards® Premier Business Credit Card rewards card members with double points for every $1 spent with Southwest Airlines and with its Rapid Rewards® hotel and car rental partners.
 The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® offers double the miles on your American Airlines purchases, as well on your purchases with telecommunications merchants, cable and satellite providers, car rental merchants and at gas stations.
 With that in mind, if you’re looking for a bit more diversity with your rewards earning, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® could be a better choice.

 The two cards have similar welcome offers: The Southwest Rapid Rewards® Premier Business Credit Card offers 60,000 bonus rewards points after spending $3,000 in the first three months of account opening.
-The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® offers up to 60,000 bonus miles – spend $3,000 in the first three months to earn 50,000 miles and earn another 10,000 miles after you spend $10,000 total in the first 12 months.
+For a limited time, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® offers 70,000 bonus miles after spending $4,000 in the first four months.
 The annual fees are the same, but CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® waives the fee for the first 12 months (it’s $99 after that).
 Southwest Airlines, in general, doesn’t charge baggage fees, and the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® allows you and up to four traveling companions to check your first bags for free on domestic itineraries.
 With this comparison, it comes down to brand loyalty: Do you choose Southwest Airlines or American Airlines?